According to Time magazine, Rabat is one of the "unusual places" to explore in 2023

-WASHINGTON – A growing cultural metropolis, Rabat is one of the world’s “extraordinary places” to explore in 2023, according to the prestigious American magazine Time.
+A growing cultural metropolis, Rabat is one of the world’s “unusual places” to explore in 2023, according to the prestigious American magazine Time.

 According to the publication, Morocco’s capital is one of the 50 extraordinary places discovered this year, especially as the artistic and cultural renaissance the city is experiencing breathes new life into it.